arpansahu/school_chale_hum/README.md

 * Configure a Jenkins project from jenkins ui located at https://jenkins.arpansahu.me

-Make sure to use Pipline project and name it whatever you want I have named it as borcelle_crm_declarative_pipeline_project
+Make sure to use Pipline project and name it whatever you want I have named it as school_chale_hum

 ![Jenkins Project for borcelle CRM Configuration File](https://github.com/arpansahu/borcelle_crm/blob/master/borcelle_crm_jenkins_config.png?raw=true)